10 Key Elements to a Creative Design Brief

 Some clients prefer to sit down and draft their briefs and then hand them over to the designers.

-However, in most cases, it is you—the designer—who will write and submit the brief to your client.
+However, in most cases, it is you—the designer—who will write and submit the design brief to your client.

 Because most clients are busy, you’re going to write many briefs.